Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Pather/Readme.md

                                         #debug
                                         '''
                                         print('_KeyVariable has
-PathingPrefixStrs bu the _DictatedVariable knows how to deal with that')
+PathPrefixStrs bu the _DictatedVariable knows how to deal with that')
                                         '''

                                         #This is an object that understandsa